 the officer may apprehend the child and take the child to the place mentioned in paragraph (a) or such other place as the CEO directs.

+(3A) An officer may apprehend a child and take the child to such place as the CEO directs if —

+(a) a person has failed to comply with a requirement under section 84 to hand over the child; and

+(b) the officer suspects on reasonable grounds that there is an immediate or substantial risk to the wellbeing of the child.

-(3) For the purposes of subsection (2) an officer may —
+(3) For the purposes of subsection (2) or (3A) an officer may —

 (a) enter, at any time, any place where the officer reasonably believes the child to be; and